 --fund-recipient argument as

-(user, mint) pair requires a separate account on chain, it is
+(wallet, mint) pair requires a separate account on chain.
+It is

-The withdrawal address a user provides should be the same address used for regular SOL withdrawal.
+The withdrawal address a user provides must be the that of their SOL wallet.

-From the withdrawal address, the associated token account for the correct mint determined and the transfer issued to that account.
-Note that it's possible that the associated token account does not yet exist, at which point the exchange should fund the account on behalf of the user.
+From the withdrawal address, the Associated Token Account (ATA) for the correct mint is derived and the transfer issued to that account via a TransferChecked instruction.
+Note that it is possible that the ATA address does not yet exist, at which point the exchange should fund the account on behalf of the user.
 For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 SOL (2,039,280 lamports).

 spl-token transfer command for a withdrawal: